reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

 # Exercise 6 - Develop a Power BI Model

-In this exercise, you are working in the role of a **BI developer**.
+In this exercise, you are working in the role of a **data architect** or **BI developer**.
 You will use Power BI Desktop to develop a data model over your Azure Synapse Wide World Importers (WWI) data warehouse.
-It will comprise six tables.
+The data model will allow you to publish a semantic layer over the data warehouse.
+Comprising six tables, it will define relationships, hierarchies, calculations, and friendly and consistent names.
+The data model will become an intuitive and high performance source for Power BI reports.

 ---